selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ![Image of normalization](/assets/transformers_laid_out/Norm.png)

-Batch normalization is the method where the mean and standard deviation of an enitre batch is subtracted from the future layer
+Batch normalization is the method where the mean and standard deviation of an entire batch is subtracted from the future layer.

 ![Image of layer normalization](/assets/transformers_laid_out/Layer_norm.png) (image taken from this [stackexchange](https://stats.stackexchange.com/questions/474440/why-do-transformers-use-layer-norm-instead-of-batch-norm))

 In Layer normalization instead of focusing on the entire batch, all the features of a single instance is focused on.

+Think of it like this, we take each word from a sentence, and normalize that word.

 To get a better grasp, consider reading this [blog](https://www.pinecone.io/learn/batch-layer-normalization/)

-As for the feed forward network,
+### Feed Forward network

 "
 Non-linearity and Complexity: While the attention mechanism is great at capturing relationships between different positions in the sequence, it's inherently a linear operation.
 The FFN adds non-linearity through its activation functions (typically ReLU), allowing the model to learn more complex patterns and transformations that pure attention alone cannot capture.